Home Point Capital (NASDAQ:HMPT) Shares Gap Down to $5.27

-Shares of Home Point Capital Inc. (NASDAQ:HMPT) gapped down prior to trading on Tuesday .
+Home Point Capital Inc. (NASDAQ:HMPT)’s stock price gapped down prior to trading on Tuesday .
 The stock had previously closed at $5.27, but opened at $4.65.
-Home Point Capital shares last traded at $4.65, with a volume of 910 shares trading hands.
+Home Point Capital shares last traded at $4.65, with a volume of 910 shares changing hands.

-Several research firms recently issued reports on HMPT.
-Morgan Stanley cut their price objective on Home Point Capital from $12.00 to $6.00 and set an “equal weight” rating on the stock in a report on Friday, May 28th.
-Bank of America reiterated an “underperform” rating and issued a $10.00 price objective (down previously from $16.00) on shares of Home Point Capital in a report on Tuesday, April 27th.
-Piper Sandler reiterated a “neutral” rating and issued a $8.00 price objective (down previously from $18.00) on shares of Home Point Capital in a report on Thursday, May 13th.
-UBS Group downgraded Home Point Capital from a “buy” rating to a “neutral” rating and cut their price objective for the company from $9.00 to $7.00 in a report on Wednesday, June 9th.
-Finally, Zacks Investment Research downgraded Home Point Capital from a “hold” rating to a “sell” rating in a report on Tuesday, May 4th.
-Two research analysts have rated the stock with a sell rating, four have issued a hold rating and five have given a buy rating to the company’s stock.
-Home Point Capital has an average rating of “Hold” and a consensus price target of $12.30.
+HMPT has been the topic of several research reports.
+JMP Securities cut their price objective on Home Point Capital from $16.00 to $10.00 and set an “outperform” rating on the stock in a research report on Wednesday, May 26th.
+Bank of America reissued an “underperform” rating and issued a $10.00 price objective (down from $16.00) on shares of Home Point Capital in a research report on Tuesday, April 27th.
+Piper Sandler reissued a “neutral” rating and issued a $8.00 price objective (down from $18.00) on shares of Home Point Capital in a research report on Thursday, May 13th.
+Zacks Investment Research lowered Home Point Capital from a “hold” rating to a “sell” rating in a research report on Tuesday, May 4th.
+Finally, Morgan Stanley dropped their target price on Home Point Capital from $12.00 to $6.00 and set an “equal weight” rating on the stock in a research report on Friday, May 28th.
+Two equities research analysts have rated the stock with a sell rating, four have issued a hold rating and five have issued a buy rating to the stock.
+Home Point Capital presently has an average rating of “Hold” and a consensus target price of $12.30.

 Home Point Capital Company Profile (NASDAQ:HMPT)